jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_01_understanding_security_and_responsible_ai.md

 - **Prioritize Continuous Security Assessments**: Regularly assess and update security measures to adapt to new threats.
 This includes encrypting data, securing pipelines, monitoring systems for unusual activities, and having a robust incident response plan in place.

-By prioritizing these areas, engineering teams can build AI solutions on Azure that are not only innovative and powerful but also secure and respectful of the ethical implications of AI implementation.
+By prioritizing these areas, engineering teams can build AI solutions on Azure in a responsible manner that are innovative and secure.